bonamondo2017/bonamondo-firebase-crud/README.md

 # bonamondo-firebase-crud
-Firebase CRUD with create, readObject, readArray, update and delete methods
+<p>Firebase CRUD with create, readObject, readArray, update and delete methods.</p>

+Documentation will be here soon!